-This style gives your subordinates the ability to solve issues and make decisions on their own.
-This typically is the case when you have experienced, seasoned subordinates.
+This leadership style gives your subordinates the ability to solve issues and make decisions on their own.
+This works well when you have experienced, seasoned subordinates.

-While this style may seem to be best when dealing with senior NCOs, you still must provide the necessary resources, and a clear understanding of your intent and the mission.
+While this style may seem to be best when dealing with senior NCOs and subordinate officers, you still must provide the necessary resources, and a clear understanding of your intent and the mission.

 As a leader, delegating is important because you can’t—and shouldn’t—do everything yourself.
 Delegating empowers your team, builds trust, and assists with professional development.
 And for leaders, it helps you learn how to identify who is best suited to tackle tasks or projects. ~ Meister Task

 Transformational leadership focuses on inspiration and change.
 This style of leadership emphasizes individual growth (i.e. professional and personal) and organizational enhancement.

 For this to work, you must empower and motivate your Soldiers, first as Soldiers, and then as a group.
 Additionally, an important aspect of this style requires you as a leader to communicate reasons behind your decisions and/or actions.
 This allows your Soldiers to have a broad understanding and exercise their own initiative when the opportunity arises.